SoftwareAG/c8y-docs/content/users-guide/optional-services-bundle/cumulocity-sensor-app.md

 Measurements from your smartphone and connected Bluetooth sensors will be sent to Cumulocity IoT automatically when you're connected.
 _This happens automatically as soon the device is connected or started and as long as the app is in foreground._
-All measurements of the smartphone sensors will be displayed automatically in the device dashboard in Cumulocity IoT.
+All measurements of the phone sensors will be displayed automatically in the device dashboard in Cumulocity IoT.

 ![](/images/users-guide/csa2/csa2-device-dashboard.jpg)